 You’re also more likely to lose your new tooth if an infection forms around the post.
 This is called peri-implantitis, a type of gum disease that could occur soon after the surgery or many years later.
 An infection in the gums can destroy the bone tissue that the implant needs to join with.

 What are the Signs of Failed Dental Implants?

 Radiating pain can be a sign of a failing dental implant, especially if it occurs long after the initial surgery with no incidents beforehand.
 Also, the gums might become red and inflamed, and the post may end up feeling loose in your mouth.
-You may even have difficult biting or chewing foods that didn’t give you any trouble before.
+You may even have difficulty biting or chewing foods that didn’t give you any trouble before.

-Call our office as soon as you notice any of these signs.
+Call our dental office as soon as you notice any of these signs.
 It’ll be easier to save your implant if you seek treatment quickly.
 Bear in mind that if any bone loss has already occurred (which may be the case for a loose implant), your dentist may have to remove the post in order to treat the issue.